 You will be taught in various ways including lectures, directed self-study, research exercises, group-learning, work-based activity and tutorials.
 City also reinforces teaching through the use of e-learning that enables you to learn interactively using the internet, with self-tests and image-viewing quizzes as well as online lecture notes being made available.

 Practical training in the Centre for Radiography Clinical Skills Education provides a unique and safe environment for you to practice your skills in preparation for clinical practice.
 City's clinical skills suite offers access to modern equipment in a self-contained simulated hospital environment where you can prepare for your clinical placements.
 The centre has specialist rooms with digital imaging, general & dental x-ray units, ultrasound, radiotherapy planning, virtual environment radiotherapy training (VERT) and clinical skills training rooms.

-Half of the course is spent in the University and the other half on clinical placement.
+Half of the course is spent studying at City and the other half on clinical placement.

 The compulsory modules in the first year will introduce you to the principles and practice of diagnostic imaging.
-Year one is spent primarily at the University.
+Year one is spent primarily in the University.